isaid22/dynamodb-research/README.md

 ### Provisioned Capacity Mode
 In provisioned capacity mode, a user specifies the number of reads and writes per second that are expected and required. a user will also specify auto scaling capacity to ensure the table's capacity and ensure application's performance.

-Provisioned capacity mode is sfor you if you:
+Provisioned capacity mode is for you if you:
-* Have predictable tapplication traffic
+* Have predictable application traffic
 * Run application's traffic that is consistent or ramps gradually
 * Can forecast capacity based on reproducible traffic patterns